mtmse/gradle-artifactory-rpm-plugin/README.md

-# A Gradle plugin maintaining RPMs in Artifactory
+# A Gradle plugin for maintaining RPMs in Artifactory

 ## Purposes